utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 If you aren't signed in to your Postman account, you can recover your username or reset your password from the [**Sign In**](https://identity.getpostman.com/login) page.
 Select **Trouble signing in?**.
 Enter your account email, select the **I'm not a robot** checkbox, and select **Submit**.
 Postman will send you an email with instructions for recovering access to your account.

-> If you still have trouble logging into your Postman account, contact [Postman support](https://support.postman.com/hc/en-us).
+> If you still have trouble signing in to your Postman account, contact [Postman support](https://support.postman.com/hc/en-us).

 If you're on an Enterprise plan, you must contact your Team Admins to update the password associated with your Postman account.